Gino Robair: Biography

 Gino Robair has recorded with Anthony Braxton, Tom Waits, John Butcher, LaDonna Smith, Otomo Yoshihide, Terry Riley, Lou Harrison, Eugene Chadbourne, Club Foot Orchestra, ROVA Saxophone Quartet, Birgit Ulher, Beth Custer, and Fred Frith, and many others.
 In addition, he has performed with John Zorn, Nina Hagen, and Thinking Fellers Union Local 282.
 He is a founding member of the groups Splatter Trio, and Pink Mountain.

 From January 4, 1994 to January 14, 1997, "The Dark Circle Lounge" was a weekly improvisational music series, that later became a festival, founded and led by Gino Robair at the Hotel Utah.
 The Bay Area Improv Scene participated in The Dark Circle Lounge.
 At the time, Robair was a member of the Splatter Trio, alongside saxophonist Dave Barrett, and guitarist-bassist Myles Boisen.

-It is not always clear what instruments Robair is playin (for example, the duo CD "Sputter" with Birgit Ulher).
+It is not always clear what instruments Robair is playing (for example, the duo CD "Sputter" with Birgit Ulher).
 In interviews (Paris Transatlantic, The Wire), he notes that the term "energized surfaces" refers to the use of drums as resonators for other objects, which he bows, scrapes, rubs, or activates with an ebow, motors, or compressed air through a horn.
 "Voltage made audible" is used to describe analog electronics and circuit bent instruments.

 As a composer, Robair has written pieces for a variety of ensembles (including the ROVA Saxophone Quartet), scored numerous Shakespearean plays with the California Shakespeare Festival (where he was music director for five years), and created jingles for radio and television.
 He also served as music director and composer (within the Club Foot Orchestra) for the CBS/Film Roman Saturday morning cartoon series "The Twisted Tales of Felix the Cat".